wheelybird/ldap-totp-schema/README.md

 ## Overview

 This schema extends your LDAP directory with attributes and object classes for implementing TOTP-based two-factor authentication.
-It provides a centralized, secure location for storing TOTP secrets and enforcing MFA policies across your infrastructure.
+It provides a centralised, secure location for storing TOTP secrets and enforcing MFA policies across your infrastructure.

 **Use cases:**
-- Centralized TOTP secret storage for authentication systems
+- Centralised TOTP secret storage for authentication systems
 - MFA policy enforcement at the group level
 - Grace period management for new user onboarding
 - Backup code storage for account recovery